maxineyu521/AutoOption-Financial-Intelligence-Workspace/README.md

-# AutoOptions Recommendation Chatbot
+# AutoOptions Financial Intelligence Chatbot

 ## 1. Financial Logic and Problem Framing

 ### 1.1 The Information Gap
 Macro signals that move precious-metals markets are publicly visible — Fed rates, geopolitical risk indexes, dollar dynamics, CPI prints.
-But for most investors, the path from 'rates are rising' to defining the appropriate volatility posture and option strategy structure remains opaque.
+Corporate events, SEC filings, news narratives, and options-chain conditions are also available in separate places.
+But for most non-expert users, the path from raw market evidence to a coherent view of "what matters now" remains opaque.

 The raw information exists.
 The **translation layer** does not.

-AutoOptions is built to close that gap: a multi-agent financial RAG platform that converts fragmented, heterogeneous market evidence into clear, traceable, and actionable options research.
+AutoOptions is built to close that gap: a multi-agent financial RAG platform that converts fragmented, heterogeneous market evidence into clear, traceable, low-barrier financial intelligence.
+It is options-aware, but not limited to option-specific outputs: when the retrieved evidence is strong enough, it may surface reference-only option structures, strikes, expiries, or risk postures; when the evidence is incomplete, it still provides macro, news, SEC, and market-context analysis tailored to the user's query.

 ---

 ### 1.2 The Cross-Asset Financial Thesis
 Options mechanics are universal — strike, expiry, IV, Greeks, and liquidity apply equally to commodity ETFs and equities.
-But the **signal sources that drive those mechanics differ fundamentally by asset class**:
+But AutoOptions treats these mechanics as one possible lens inside a broader information layer.
+The **signal sources that shape market interpretation differ fundamentally by asset class**:

 | Asset Class | Core Signal Drivers | Primary Data Sources |
 |---|---|---|